-- Exact time of call •
+- Exact time of call

-- Exact words of caller •
+- Exact words of caller

-- Voice description: child, adult, make, female, calm, angry, accent ٠
+- Voice description: child, adult, make, female, calm, angry, accent

-- Did you recognize the voice? ٠
+- Did you recognize the voice?

-IF YOU ARE BEING PHYSICALLY THREATENED OR ARE IN ANY OTHER KIND OF IMMINENT DANGER, CALL 9-1-1 FIRST - THEN CALL SHERIFF DEPT.
+IF YOU ARE BEING PHYSICALLY THREATENED OR ARE IN ANY OTHER KIND OF IMMINENT DANGER, CALL Sheriff Emergency line: 916-874-5111 OR 9-1-1 FIRST - THEN CALL SHERIFF DEPT.

 - Nature of emergency

 - Have parents been contacted?

 - If injured, where was party transported?

-- Who accompanied injured party to hospital? •
+- Who accompanied the injured party to hospital?